Mike Brewer (ice hockey)

-Michael C. Brewer (born April 13, 1969) is a Canadian former professional ice hockey defenseman, forward and coach who was an All-American for Brown.
+Michael C. Brewer (born April 13, 1969) is a Canadian former professional ice hockey defenceman, forward and coach who was an All-American for Brown.

 Early life

 Brewer was born in Chisholm, Ontario.
 After high school Brewer joined the Brown Bears men's ice hockey team.
 The 1989 Bears won one game out of 26 in their first season under Bob Gaudet.
 Brewer finished tied for second in scoring as a freshman with just 13 points.
 The team recovered the following year, including Brewer more than doubling his point production.
 He was named first-team all-conference for leading the teams's turnaround.
 Brewer missed six games the following season while studying abroad but was named an alternate captain despite missing time.
 He had his best output as a senior, again leading the team in scoring and pushing the Bears up to fifth in ECAC Hockey.
 While the team did not advance past the conference quarterfinals, Brewer was instrumental in Brown's turnaround and was named an All-American for his final season.